Substitute (elections): Belgium

 In Belgian federal parliamentary elections, each electoral list has both a list of "effective" candidates and a list of "substitutes" (opvolgers; suppléants).
 The system was introduced as part of the law of 29 December 1899 introducing proportional representation.
 Before that, by-elections were held to succeed members.

-For municipal and provincial elections, as well as those for the Parliament of the Brussels-Capital Region since 2019, there is only one list, and substitutes are designated, according to various systems from one region to another, on the base of their own preferential votes, weighted or not with list votes, i.e. not for one or several specific candidate(s).
+For municipal and provincial elections, as well as those for the Parliament of the Brussels-Capital Region since 2019, there is only one list, and substitutes are designated, according to various systems from one region to another, on the basis of their own preferential votes, weighted or not with list votes, i.e. not for one or several specific candidate(s).

 France

 In the elections for the French National Assembly, each candidate is on a ticket with a substitute (Suppléant), who assumes the functions of the elected deputy under specific conditions.
-The substitute assumes the functions of the deputy if the deputy dies, enters the executive government, is appointed by the Government to an assignment of more than six months' duration, or appointed to the Constitutional Council or Defender of Rights (Défenseur des droits).
+The substitute assumes the functions of the deputy if the deputy dies, enters the executive government, is appointed by the Government to an assignment of more than six months' duration, or is appointed to the Constitutional Council or Defender of Rights (Défenseur des droits).

 If the deputy resigns, or their election is determined to be invalid, a by-election (élections legislatives partielles) is held instead.

 The Electoral Code does not provide for any age restriction to be appointed alternate.
 For the Fourteenth Legislature (2012 - 2017), the youngest Deputy-Substitute in France was Nicolas Brien, born in 1989, who was elected in Allier's 2nd constituency.